-Earth Resources are discussed in section 3.5.1 of the 2018 EIS.
-The only substantive change to information regarding the earth resources in the affected environment includes the discovery of PFOS (perfluorooctane sulfonic acid)/PFOA.
+Earth Resources are discussed in Section 3.5.1 of the 2018 EIS.
+The only substantive change to information regarding the earth resources in the affected environment includes the discovery of per- and polyfluoroalkylated substances (PFAS).

-The type of consequences to Earth Resources are unchanged from the consequences described in the 2018 EIS, but quantities and areas have changed somewhat.
-The quantity of excess material excavated from the project area that would require disposal would decrease from approximately 15 mcy to 12 mcy (Table 1-1-, row 1).
+The type of consequences to Earth Resources are unchanged from the consequences described in the 2018 EIS, but quantities and areas have slightly changed.
+The quantity of excess material excavated from the project area that would require disposal would decrease from approximately 15 mcy to 12 mcy (Table 1-1, row 1).
 The 2 mcy disposal area off the end of RW 24 (Figure 1-2) would not be used, instead all disposal would occur within the runway extension excavation limits or within the limits of the JBER Gravel Pit Expansion area.
 The area affected by grading would increase from approximately 557 acres to 642 acres.
-This increase in acreage would be caused primarily by the northward expansion of the excavation limits to accommodate the Airlifter Road design and the westward expansion of the excavation limits to optimize the ground improvements design.
+This increase in acreage would be caused primarily by the northward expansion of the excavation limits to accommodate the Airlifter Drive design and the westward expansion of the excavation limits to optimize the ground improvements design.

-USACE identified presence of PFOS (perfluorooctane sulfonic acid)/PFOA within the prism of soil that would be excavated for the proposed project during the design investigation.
-Additional information regarding PFOS/PFOA can be found in section 3.3 of the SEA.
+USACE identified presence of PFAS within the prism of soil that would be excavated for the proposed project during the design investigation.
+Additional information regarding PFAS can be found in Section 3.3 of the SEA.

-The selection of the No Action Alternative would not incur impacts to earth resources because the no action alternative does not include any construction activities or other measures with the potential to impact earth resources.
-Additional information regarding the consequences of the no action alternative on earth resources can be found in section 4.5.1 of the 2018 EIS.
+The selection of the No Action Alternative would not incur impacts to earth resources because the No Action Alternative does not include any construction activities or other measures with the potential to impact earth resources.
+Additional information regarding the consequences of the No Action Alternative on earth resources can be found in Section 4.5.1 of the 2018 EIS.